-1. The Parties may agree, in writing, to amend this Agreement.
-For the entry into force of such amendments, Article 345 [Entry into force and provisional application] shall apply.

-2. The Cooperation Council may adopt decisions amending this Agreement in the cases referred to in Article 27 [Specific tasks of the Cooperation Council acting in trade configuration] and Article 28 [Specific tasks of the Cooperation Committee acting in trade configuration].
+- 1. The Parties may agree, in writing, to amend this Agreement.
+For the entry into force of such amendments, Article 345 shall apply. - 2.
+The Cooperation Council may adopt decisions amending this Agreement in the cases referred to in Articles 27 and 28.